-The height of Jaguar’s sixties ambitions was this famously unsuccessful saloon flagship, the legacy of which resonates to this day.
+The zenith of Jaguar’s commercial ambitions was this famously unsuccessful 1961 saloon flagship, whose shattered legacy resonates to this day.

-Several months after the euphoric launch of the E-Type, Jaguar launched this radical saloon.
-Given the project name of Zenith, Mark Ten was a dashingly modern, dramatically styled leviathan of a car, conceived for the lucrative American market.
-Famed for his astute judgement, Jaguar founder, Sir William Lyons didn’t believe in customer clinics or product planning.
-Zenith was his vision of a full-sized luxury Saloon, bigger, more opulent and technically sophisticated than any European rival.
+Some six months after the euphoric launch of the E-Type, Jaguar launched this radical saloon.
+Given the project name of Zenith, Mark Ten was a dashingly modern, dramatically styled leviathan of a car, conceived specifically for the all-important North American market.
+Famed for his astute reading of market trends, Jaguar founder, Sir William Lyons didn’t believe in customer clinics or product planning.
+Mark Ten was his vision of a full-sized luxury Jaguar Saloon.
+Bigger, more opulent and technically sophisticated than any European rival.

-Lyons was also wrong-footed by the US sales phenomenon of the ‘Personal luxury car’.
+Lyons was also wrong-footed by the US sales phenomenon of the Personal luxury coupé.
 In the early Sixties, the biggest growth area in the US luxury car market proved to be the personal car segment exemplified by the 1962 Buick Riviera.
-Styled under the legendary Bill Mitchell, the Buick was lauded for its elegance and counted Sir William among its devotees.
+Styled under the legendary Bill Mitchell, the Riviera was lauded for its elegance of line and counted Sir William among its devotees.
 Virtually overnight, the Mark Ten, so daring to UK eyes, appeared old-fashioned.
-Criticism of the Mark Ten’s shape was not confined entirely to the USA either, Aston Martin designer William Towns describing it as “a great fat pudding”.
+Criticism of the Zenith’s shape was not entirely confined entirely to the USA either, designer William Towns latterly describing it as “a great fat pudding”.

-In the UK however, it was too large and to many eyes, too vulgar.
-Although the car was continuously developed and became, in final 420G form, a very good car indeed, the market never recovered and sales tailed off to a trickle before its ultimate demise in 1971.
+In the UK however, Zenith was too long and wide and due to its flamboyant styling, deemed vulgar.
+Although the model was continuously developed and became, in final 420G form, a very fine car indeed, the market never took to the model and sales tailed off to a trickle before its ultimate demise in 1971.